 - Payroll giving: Employees love the option to give monthly through their employer.
 Your team should be ready to pitch this idea.

-- Donate services, not goods: When you think about corporations and in-kind donations, you probably think “auction items”.
-There’s so much more a company can do for you if you consider their internal resources!
+- Donate services, not goods: When you think about corporations and in-kind donations, you probably think of “auction items”.
+There’s so much more a company can do for you if you consider its internal resources!
 Ask corporate connections if they’d be willing to donate time with their graphic design or web development departments to help you build out a campaign website or ad campaign.
 If a company is running online advertising for their corporation, ask if you can have some of their scheduled ad buy for your charity.
 Digital resources are easy for corporations to donate if you remember to ask for them!

 - Group volunteering: Not only is group volunteering a great team-building exercise for a corporate team, it also helps encourage employee engagement – plus your nonprofit benefits as well.
 Everyone wins!